wyne-ybanez/SneakrHead/TESTING.md

 **Implementation:**

-Once the shopper creates a profile account.
+Once the shopper creates a profile account in profile.html.
 The site records the shoppers orders once they make an order.
-The site also saves the shoppers personal details after the checkout process should the shopper choose to save their information for future orders.
-Records of their recent orders and their billing information are stored in profile.html.
+The site also saves the shoppers delivery details after the checkout process should the shopper choose to save their information for future orders.

 #### Admin User Stories